afikri/tailwind-nextjs-starter-blog/data/blog/html-tutorial-for-beginners.md

 In HTML, a division or `div` is a container element that is used to group other HTML elements together and apply styles to them.
 Divisions are often used to create a layout for web pages and to divide a page into sections.

 Here's an example of how to use a div element in HTML:
-Divisions are used to group content on your page and are represented
+Divisions are used to group content on the page and are represented

 ```html
 <div>